 Applications for Doctoral contracts are now closed.

-From the end of 2014, the PhD students of the Doctoral Network will offer interdisciplinary seminars in which participants from various disciplines will be able to exchange about various public health issues.
+From the end of 2014, the PhD candidates of the Doctoral Network will offer interdisciplinary seminars in which participants from various disciplines will be able to exchange about various public health issues.
 These seminars will last around a day, and will usually take place at the EHESP or the member doctoral schools.

-The Scientific Meetings of the Doctoral Network are organised every year and allow the PhD students of the Doctoral Network to present their research and exchange about public health issues within an interdisciplinary context.
+The Scientific Meetings of the Doctoral Network are organised every year and allow the PhD candidates of the Doctoral Network to present their research and exchange about public health issues within an interdisciplinary context.

 Tel : +33 (0) 2 99 02 25 19 ou +33 (0) 2 99 02 27 95